n4rr0w-87/nerdqaxe-benchmark/README.en.md

 ---

 ## ⚠️ Disclaimer
 Please use this tool responsibly.
 Overclocking and voltage modifications can potentially damage your hardware if not done carefully.
 Always ensure proper cooling and monitor your device during benchmarking.
+Use at your own risk — the author(s) are not responsible for any hardware damage.

 ---